 Book value per share = (share capital + reserves) / no of outstanding shares.

-For example , as on march 2022, share capital of Ashok Leyland is 294 crores and it has reserves of Rs.
-7010 crore, total outstanding shares are 293.55 crores.
+For example, as on march 2022, the share capital of Ashok Leyland is 294 crores and it has reserves of Rs.
+7010 crores, total outstanding shares are 293.55 crores.
 Now book value per share is

 Book value per shares = (294+7010) / 293.55 = Rs.
 24.08 per shares.